SichangHe/prev_DKU_signature_work/proposal/methodology.md

 It is also easier to define interfaces and APIs that have clear boundaries using functional programming.

+We will use the Phoenix web framework to obtain basic back end capabilities.
+Implementing the HTTP protocol, parsing JSONs, preventing denial of service attacks, and other basic capabilities should not be reimplemented, but rather inherited from a battle-tested framework.

+To properly use Elixir and Phoenix, we need to first get used to these tools.
+The plan is to first build dummy applications in Elixir and web servers with Phoenix so we can gain experience with the common pattern in this programming environment.
+After that, we can use the experience to help us design the architecture of the web server.

 ## Front End

-The plan is to use Svelte for the front-end computation, and Pheonix and Pheonix LiveView to deliver and update the front end.
+The plan is to use Svelte for the front-end computation, and Phoenix and Phoenix LiveView to deliver and update the front end.

 ## Auxiliary Libraries